What is RevOps?

 The Top Growing Title in Sales- Revenue Operations

 The new buzz word in the sales and tech world- Revenue Operations (RevOps).
 RevOps is the solution to the problem-silos in operation departments.
-With RevOps, a team is created to serve revenue generating departments within the company.
+With RevOps, a chief revenue officer and an entire revenue team is created to serve revenue generating departments within the company.

 Revenue Operations can be thought of as an operating model for achieving: